A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 What Are The Characteristics Of The Arts And Crafts Movement?

-The Arts and Craft Movement started in Britain and then swept over Europe and the United States.
+The Arts and Crafts movement started in Britain and then swept over Europe and the United States.
 The movement started to become both popular and very influential in the late 19th century and changed how many artists around the world viewed their art.
 It also changed how artists saw the design of not just their artwork but also buildings, fabrics, wallpaper, parks, cities, and objects in their homes and offices.

 You can learn more by reading What Are The Characteristics Of The Arts And Crafts Movement? by clicking here.